Skip to main content ↓

 Tracking revenue as a KPI may seem obvious, but it’s an extremely useful and flexible metric.

 Revenue is a great way to track the overall success of your sales team and your business.
-You can also break it down by sales rep to get insights into individual sales performance.
+You can also break it down by sales rep to get insights into individual sales performance

 If your business is subscription-based, you may want to measure monthly recurring revenue (MRR) and annual recurring revenue (ARR).
-These metrics include income from subscriptions, upsells, and cross-sells and consider discounts and cancellations.
+These sales metrics include income from subscriptions, upsells, and cross-sells and consider discounts and cancellations.
 They provide a measure of the revenue that a business can reliably expect to generate each month or year.

 5. Total sales and sales per rep